-Figure 2 95 % confidence intervals for the three surveys versus the 2011 Census for percentage of adults with an LLTI Table 2 and Figure 3 details the results of the Scarborough, Allender, Rayner & Goldacre (2009) test for convergent validity.
+Table 2 and Fig. 3 details the results of the Scarborough et al. (2009) test for convergent validity.
 Of the five permutations the only one which does not meet their criteria of a regression line with a gradient close to one and an intercept around zero is HSfE's measure of general health where the gradient is significantly different from one.
 Strong correlations between the survey estimates and the census were found for all permutations with the strongest from the CSEW.